mduhagon/prep-class-06-03-23/README.md

     3.3 Select Flask as Python Web Framework
     3.4 Python version: 3.10
     3.5 Set a path for your initial app file, like: ``/home/mduhagon/class-06-03-23/app.py`` 3.6 Check your empty web app now, you should see a 'Hello from Flask!' message when you access the home page.
-Check the code that was created in app.py, Python Anywhere requires you to tweak a few things, i.e you do not call app.run() from your code.
+Check the code that was created in app.py, Python Anywhere requires you to tweak a few things, i.e you do not call app.run() directly from your code (within an if based on __name__ is ok).
 You also get a configuration file called something like ``/var/www/username_pythonanywhere_com_wsgi.py``, there is important configuration there for starting your app the right way:

     ```
     # This file contains the WSGI configuration required to serve up your